emcconville/wand/docs/guide/cli.rst

 CLI Options to Wand Properties
 ------------------------------

-This table list ImageMagick's options, and maps them to Wand's :class:`~wand.image.Image` properties.
+This table lists ImageMagick's options, and maps them to Wand's :class:`~wand.image.Image` properties.

 +------------------------+--------------------------------------------------+